asavagar/uk-covid19-firm-creation/content/reports/_index.md

 ### Advantages and Disadvantages

-The main advantage of these data is that they are timely (almost real-time nature) and cover the entire UK.
-A disadvantage is that it is not possible to identify companies that will employ and produce compared to firms that are set up for accountancy purposes.
+The main advantage of the data is that it is timely (almost real-time nature) and covers the entire UK.
+A disadvantage is that it is not possible to identify companies that will employ and produce compared to those that are set up for accountancy purposes.

 From the analysis, we **exclude** firms with missing values on the incorporation date, Post Code and/or industry of main activity.